stadium-software/css-utilities/README.md

 ### Letter spacing
 Letter spacing classes allow for increasing or decreasing the spaces between letters
-1. Append a pixel value between -3 and 3
+1. Append a pixel value to the base class name between -3 and 3
 2. Increment by 1 (-1, 0, 1, etc.)

 Example for 'letter-spacing: 4px;'